Prediction of Cross-Fitness for Adaptive Evolution to Different Environmental Conditions: Consequence of Phenotypic

-In Fig.\ref{fig:cos_vs_rc}(a), the cross-fitness is plotted against cosine similarity across the pairs of randomly generated environments (both red and blue points).
-For $\tilde{P}=3$, one can see the correlation between cross-fitness and cosine similarity (correlation coefficient 0.57).
+In Fig.\ref{fig:cos_vs_rc}(a), the cross-fitness is plotted against cosine-similarity across the pairs of randomly generated environments (both red and gray points).
+For $\tilde{P}=3$, one can see the correlation between cross-fitness and cosine-similarity (correlation coefficient 0.57).
 However, the correlation might not be significant, as shown in Fig.\ref{fig:cos_vs_rc}(a).
-The main reason for this is that for some stresses $\boldsymbol{E}$, the response is rather small, so the cosine similarity and fitness change are small.
+The main reason for this is that for some stresses $\boldsymbol{E}$, the response is rather small, so the cosine-similarity and fitness change are small.
 To eliminate such "non-response" cases, we replotted the data across only the environment pairs under which the fitness decrease was larger than 0.1 (red dots in Fig.\ref{fig:cos_vs_rc}(a)), for which the correlation coefficient was 0.79.

-The prediction of cross-fitness using cosine similarity does not require direct information on phenotypic constraints.
-However, such constraints are necessary for the correlation between cross-fitness and cosine similarity.
-Owing to the low-dimensional constraint, the environmental and evolutionary responses are correlated in the low-dimensional space, which reflects the cosine similarity (see also the discussion in the next section).
+The prediction of cross-fitness using cosine-similarity does not require direct information on phenotypic constraints.
+However, such constraints are necessary for the correlation between cross-fitness and cosine-similarity.
+Owing to the low-dimensional constraint, the environmental and evolutionary responses are correlated in the low-dimensional space, which reflects the cosine-similarity (see also the discussion in the next section).
 For $\tilde{P}=0$, in which no phenotypic constraints evolved as no input-output relationship was postulated, such a correlation was not observed (Fig.\ref{fig:cos_vs_rc}(b), correlation coefficient 0.25).